Nobody ever outgrows their mom.

 And on Mother’s Day, they are especially worthy of celebration.

 Here, we’ll look at a variety of Bible verses about mothers, and characteristics we learn about moms from the Bible.
-Use these verses to encourage mothers.
-If you’re a church leader, you can use these verses to write a sermon for Mother’s Day.
+Use these Mothers Day Bible verses to encourage moms.
+If you’re a church leader, you can use these bible verses to write a sermon for Mother’s Day.

 God chose to make women the bearers of life.